MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-entitlement-management.md

       Select-MgProfile -Name 'beta'
       ```

 1. Microsoft Graph PowerShell using a global administrator role and the appropriate permissions.
-For this tutorial, the `User.ReadWrite.All`, `Group.ReadWrite.All`, and `EntitlementManagement.ReadWrite.All` delegated permissions are required.
+The `User.ReadWrite.All`, `Group.ReadWrite.All`, and `EntitlementManagement.ReadWrite.All` delegated permissions are required.
 To set the permissions in Microsoft Graph PowerShell, run;

     ```powershell
     Connect-MgGraph -Scopes "User.ReadWrite.All", "Group.ReadWrite.All", "EntitlementManagement.ReadWrite.All"